Positive Deviance (PD) explained

 Now It’s Your Turn

 What do you think?
 Do you recognize the explanation about positive deviance?
 Do you know an example of a situation in which you learned from others to learn how to deal with problems?
-Do you think a positive deviance approach can be applied to tackle major problems in the world?
+Do you think a PD approach can be applied to tackle major problems in the world?
 Do you have any tips or comments?

 Share your experience and knowledge in the comments box below.